Brief: In this guide, we will discuss the best tools for monitoring and debugging disk I/O activity (performance) on Linux servers.

 3. iotop – Monitor Linux Disk I/O Usage

-Similar to top monitoring tool in terms of design, iotop is a simple utility that enables you to monitor disk I/O activity and usage on a per-process basis.
+Similar to the top monitoring tool in terms of design, iotop is a simple utility that enables you to monitor disk I/O activity and usage on a per-process basis.

 You can get it installed on your Linux server as follows (remember to run the appropriate command for your Linux distribution):